apokalov/Java-reference-cards/README.md

 @Column(name="S_TIME", columnDefinition="TIMESTAMPTZ")
 private Calendar startTime;
 ```
-The `@Column` defines `insertable` and `updatable` options.
+`@Column` defines `insertable` and `updatable` options.
 These allow for this column to be omitted from the SQL INSERT or UPDATE statement.
 Setting both insertable and updatable to false, effectively mark the attribute as read-only.

 #### 4. @Transient
 JPA's `@Transient` annotation is used to indicate that a field is not to be persisted in the database: